Granite Point Mortgage Trust Inc. (GPMT) Shares Down Despite Recent Market Volatility

 GPMT’s Market Performance

-GPMT stock saw a decrease of -13.54% in the past week, with a monthly decline of -18.09% and a quarterly a decrease of -24.43%.
-The volatility ratio for the week is 5.53%, and the volatility levels for the last 30 days are 4.06% for Granite Point Mortgage Trust Inc. (GPMT).
-The simple moving average for the last 20 days is -15.60% for GPMT stock, with a simple moving average of -36.50% for the last 200 days.
+The stock of Granite Point Mortgage Trust Inc. (GPMT) has seen a -5.01% decrease in the past week, with a -20.10% drop in the past month, and a -24.62% fall in the past quarter.
+The volatility ratio for the week is 5.28%, and the volatility levels for the past 30 days are at 4.52% for GPMT.
+The simple moving average for the last 20 days is -13.19% for GPMT stock, with a simple moving average of -36.23% for the last 200 days.

 Analysts’ Opinion of GPMT